markcaudill/haproxy-autoscale/README.md

 the load balancer to know to send traffic to new instances and to stop sending traffic to deleted instances.

-Enter haproxy-update.
+Enter haproxy-autoscale.
 This is a wrapper of sorts that will automatically add all instances in a security group that are currently in a running state to the haproxy configuration.
 It then restarts haproxy in a manner which gracefully terminates connections so there is no downtime.
 Also, haproxy will only be restarted if there are changes.
 If there are no changes in the isntances that should be sent traffic then it just exits.

+I've actually bundled the haproxy binary with this repo to make things easier.

+## Installation ##
+Run `sudo python setup.py install` and if everything goes well you're ready to configure (if you have complex needs) and run the update-haproxy.py command.

 ## Configuration ##
 Most of the configuration is done via command line options.
 The only